Erriez/ArduinoLibraryNRF24L01Iface/README.md

 ## Hardware

-Connect the nRF24L01(+) to any Arduino board with:
+Connect the nRF24L01(+) to any Arduino board which contains:
-1. 3.3V regulator.
+* An internal or external 3.3V regulator.
-2. A SPI interface.
+* A SPI interface.
-3. 2 digital pins for CE and CSN.
+* 2 digital pins for CE and CSN.

 Retransmits or communication loss may occur when connecting the nRF24L01 directly to the 3.3V of an Arduino board, because lots of Arduino boards cannot